Director of Creative Services

 For publications and collateral related to “primary external audiences,” University Communications offers a complete creative and production package.
-The process begins with a marketing strategy meeting to discuss audience, message, intent, due date, etc. Working backwards from the intended delivery date, University Communications suggests the following time lines:
+The process begins with a marketing strategy meeting to discuss audience, message, intent, due date, etc. Working backward from the intended delivery date, University Communications suggests the following timelines:

 University Communications is also involved in a collaborative partnership on those publications that are not for “primary external” audiences.
 The extent to which University Communications is involved in the creation and/or production is decided on a case-by-case, or publication-by-publication, basis.
 Consult Tim Inman, Jill Allardyce or Craig Snook to determine the extent to which University Communications will be involved.